Have you ever cut your grass and watched a ton of moths fly away? You’re likely seeing signs of sod webworms infesting your lawn.

 What Are Sod Webworms?

-There are several species of caterpillars called sod webworms that can be highly destructive pests.
+There are several species of caterpillars called sod webworms, also known as lawn moths, that can be highly destructive to lawns by devouring the blades of grass.
 Damage to grass is caused by the feeding of the larval or “worm” stage.
 The adult moth does not cause damage to turf, other plants or clothing.
 The damage caused by sod webworms may first appear in early spring.
 The damage shows up as small dead patches of grass among the normally growing grass.
 The summer generation may cause general turf thinning or even irregular dead patches in late June into early August.

 Where Sod Webworms Can Appear